A Doctor Who Decapitated A Baby During A Botched Birth, Then Sewed Its Head Back On, Goes Back To Work

 “They should never use a vaginal delivery in that situation.
 New babies are fragile but this tiny baby was more fragile and being pulled or twisted could do a lot more damage.”

-However, the Medical Practitioners Tribunal Service, while agreeing that Dr. Laxman had made a serious error in judgment, her actions “did not amount to impairment of the doctor’s fitness to practice.”
-Further, the tribunal deemed that Laxman acted out of the genuine belief that the outcome of the botched delivery was “not forseeable.”
+However, the Medical Practitioners Tribunal Service, while agreeing that Dr. Laxman had made a serious error in judgment, says her actions “did not amount to impairment of the doctor’s fitness to practice.”
+Furthermore, the tribunal deemed that Laxman acted out of the genuine belief that the outcome of the botched delivery was “not foreseeable.”

 “Even good doctors can make mistakes and that it is sometimes a consequence of the field in which they are practising that the results of their mistakes can be significant.”